realalienzjc/node_template_project_exp/README.md

 * TODO: How to launch specific path html when running a local server?

+* TODO:ESP: how to minitoring the change if new files/folders are copied or when removing?

 * TODO: react code, transforming

 * TODO: make 'build' tasks not watchified!